Why NFL flexes games and how changing the schedule works

 What is NFL flex scheduling?

-The NFL introduced flex scheduling in 2006 as a way to make sure there was a quality matchup on NBC’s Sunday Night Football.
+The NFL introduced flex scheduling in 2006 as a way to make sure there was a quality matchup on NBC’s Sunday Night Football each week.

-While the NFL had the ability to move games through postponements prior to the founding of flex scheduling, flex scheduling allows the NFL and networks to move games around from their kickoff times based on intrigue.
+While the NFL had the ability to move games through postponements prior to the founding of flex scheduling, the system allows the NFL and networks to move games around from their kickoff times based on intrigue.

 How does NFL flex scheduling work?